GStreamer/gstreamer/Playback+tutorial+4+Progressive+streaming.markdown

 is also normally used to show how much of the file has already been downloaded.

-`playbin2` offers similar functionalities through the `DOWNLOAD` flag which stores the media in a local temporary file for faster playback of already-downloaded chunks.
+`playbin` offers similar functionalities through the `DOWNLOAD` flag which stores the media in a local temporary file for faster playback of already-downloaded chunks.